 Fact: Scoring considers only credit-related information.
-Factors like gender, race, nationality and marital status are not included.
+Factors like gender, race, nationality, and marital status are not included.
 In fact, the Equal Credit Opportunity Act (ECOA) prohibits lenders from considering this type of information when issuing credit.

-Independent research has been done to make sure that credit scoring is not unfair to minorities or people with little credit history.
+Independent research has been done to make sure that credit scoring is fair to minorities or people with little credit history.
 Scoring has proven to be an accurate and consistent measure of repayment for all people who have some credit history.
 In other words, at a given score, non-minority and minority applicants are equally likely to pay as agreed.